 When it comes to managing a streamlined and efficient sales process – one that delivers visible results time after time – CRM software might just be the most import weapon that you can have in your sales arsenal.

-As a startup you probably can’t yet afford to surround yourself with the experts that your business really needs.
-However, a CRM can be the next best thing.
+As a startup, you probably can’t yet afford to surround yourself with the experts that your business really needs.
+However, CRM can be the next best thing.

 It’s a lot of experts in one place.